-Capital Improvement Program - 5500
+Capital Improvement Program 5500

 - Complete Construction of the portion of the San Jose Creek Multipurpose Path from Jonny D. Wallis Neighborhood Park to Armitos Ave in FY 2020/2021. - Complete the Conceptual Design and Environmental Review phases for the San Jose Creek Multipurpose Path Southern Extent portion in FY 2020/2021.
 Initiate Right-of-Way and Design Phases in FY 2020/2021. - Complete the Conceptual Design and Environmental Review phases for the San Jose Creek Multipurpose Path Middle Extent portion from Calle Real to Armitos Avenue in FY 2020/2021.
-Initiate Right-of-Way and Design Phases in FY 2020/2021. - Complete Design of the crosswalk improvements at Hollister and Chapel and Calle Real and Kingston in FY 2019; Construction phase of crosswalk improvements to begin in FY 2019/2020. - Complete Design of the School Zone Rectangular Flashing Beacons Crosswalk Improvements on Cathedral Oaks at Brandon Drive, Carlo Drive, and Evergreen Drive in FY 2019.
-Construction phase of crosswalk improvements to begin in FY 2019/2020. - Complete Construction phase of the Fairview Avenue Sidewalk Infill project at Stow Canyon Road in FY 2019/2020. - Complete Design of the Crosswalk Pedestrian Hybrid Beacon Improvements on Calle Real near Encina Road in FY 2019/2020.
+Initiate Right-of-Way and Design Phases in FY 2020/2021. - Complete Design of the crosswalk improvements at Hollister and Chapel and Calle Real and Kingston in FY 2019; Construction phase of crosswalk improvements to begin in FY 2019/2020. - ❖ Complete Design of the School Zone Rectangular Flashing Beacons Crosswalk Improvements on Cathedral Oaks at Brandon Drive, Carlo Drive, and Evergreen Drive in FY 2019.
+Construction phase of crosswalk improvements to begin in FY 2019/2020. - Complete Construction phase of the Fairview Avenue Sidewalk Infill project at Stow Canyon Road in FY 2019/2020. - ❖ Complete Design of the Crosswalk Pedestrian Hybrid Beacon Improvements on Calle Real near Encina Road in FY 2019/2020.
 Construction phase of crosswalk improvements to begin in FY 2020/2021. - Complete Design of the Fairview Avenue/US 101 Intersection Sidewalk Infill in FY 2019/2020.
 Construction phase of pedestrian improvements to be completed in FY 2020/2021.

-- Implement the Bicycle/Pedestrian Master Plan - Design and perform overlays, rehabilitation and reconstruction projects that will achieve and maintain a Council-approved Citywide Pavement Control Index (PCI) - ❖ Install reclaimed water service at Bella Vista and Evergreen Parks - Update roadway striping concurrent with overlays and slurry seal projects to enhance bicyclist safety and include Complete Streets Concepts - Complete Right of Way acquisition and construction of the Ekwill Street and Fowler Road Extensions Project (San Jose Creek Phase II) - Complete rehabilitation of Orange Avenue lot for public use
+- Implement the Bicycle/Pedestrian Master Plan - Design and perform overlays, rehabilitation and reconstruction projects that will achieve and maintain a Council-approved Citywide Pavement Control Index (PCI) - ❖ Install reclaimed water service at Bella Vista and Evergreen Parks - Update roadway striping concurrent with overlays and slurry seal projects to enhance bicyclist safety and include Complete Streets Concepts - Complete Right of Way acquisition and advertise for construction of the Ekwill Street and Fowler Road Extensions Project (San Jose Creek Phase II) - ❖ Complete right-of-way acquisition and advertise for construction of the Hollister Avenue Bridge Replacement Project (San Jose Creek Phase II) - Complete conceptual design and environmental for the San Jose Creek Bike Path Project (Middle Extent to Southern Extent) - Construct portion of San Jose Creek Bike Path Middle Extent from Jonny D. Wallis Park to Armitos Avenue - Complete rehabilitation of Orange Avenue lot for public use